Quad ERA-1 Planar Magnetic Headphones – A Classic in the Making

 Fit and finish of the Quad ERA-1 is excellent and the material construction is in keeping with products in their price range, though it should be noted that the earcup brackets and trim appear to be made of plastic and may not hold up to excessive abuse.

-For source hardware I used my desktop rig the Questyle Audio CAS 192D Current Mode DAC and CMA800R Current Mode Headphone Amplifier, the Questyle Audio QP2R Current Mode DAP and my Samsung Galaxy J3 phone.
+For source hardware, I used my desktop rig the Questyle Audio CAS 192D Current Mode DAC and CMA800R Current Mode Headphone Amplifier, the Questyle Audio QP2R Current Mode DAP and my Samsung Galaxy J3 phone.
 Since the Quad ERA-1 came fitted with the flat earpads I began with those since there will be some of you who prefer that sound.

 Since I intended to do a comparison of the two styles of earpads, I picked three tracks that pretty much cover the audio spectrum for this test: Stravinsky’s “The Firebird Suite” as performed by Eiji Oue conducting the Minnesota Orchestra (DSD), “Polyester Bride” by Liz Phair (16/44.1 kHz), and Genesis’ “Can-Utility and the Coastliners” (16/44.1 kHz).

-As you would expect, listening to the orchestral piece, the tonal balance was fairly neutral with a little warmth on the bottom end, and the soundstage was wide but a little flat, the dynamic range was excellent, and the impact and delineation of tympanis was good.
+As you would expect, listening to the orchestral piece, the tonal balance was fairly neutral with a little warmth on the bottom end, and the soundstage was wide but a little flat, the dynamic range was excellent, and the impact and delineation of tympanis were good.

 Moving on to Liz Phair, the bass guitar was definitely pronounced but tight so as not to overwhelm the rest of the music.
 Again the soundstage placed you directly in the center of the band, with Liz inside your head.
-The upper mid range seemed a bit emphasized making for a larger presence.
+The upper midrange seemed a bit emphasized making for a larger presence.

 Because of the accentuated bass, I cued up “Can-Utility and the Coastliners” to see if this carried over to the subsonic.
 This is where the ESL voicing was really pronounced, gently rolling off the subsonic.
 Once again the soundstage was wide but one dimensional, it was a little weird having the guitars on either side of you with the keyboards dead center.